-The example farm simulations show that, as the crop insurance yield coverage levels increase, the SURE guarantee also increases quite substantially and results in larger disaster payments.
+The example farm simulations show that, as crop insurance vield coverage levels increase, the SURE guarantee also increases quite substantially and results in larger disaster payments.
 In addition, the simulations demonstrate that the SURE program provides larger benefits when market prices are relatively low.
 This means that, to some extent, the SURE program protects farmers against both low yield outcomes and low price outcomes.
 Although higher coverage levels result in higher SURE disaster payments, it's important to remember that those higher SURE disaster payments come at some cost.
-To obtain higher coverage levels the example farm has to pay higher out-of-pocket premiums. as shown in Table 4.
+To obtain higher coverage levels the example farm has to pay higher out-of-pocket premiums, as shown (Table 4).
 While the higher coverage levels also result in higher insurance indemnities, the increases in premium payments are substantial.
-The total producer premium payments for APH yield contracts increase from \$18,815 to \$29,597 as the coverage level is increased from 65 percent to 75 percent.
+For example, the example farm's total producer premium payments for APH yield contracts increase from \$7,801 to \$13,641 as the coverage level is increased from 65 percent to 75 percent.
 A similar increase in producer premium payments occurs when the farm increases its APH revenue coverage level from 65 percent to 75 percent.
 Finally, the simulations clearly demonstrate that the linkages between a farmer's choice of insurance contracts coverage levels and disaster payments are complex.
 Farmers need to assess what will work best for their own operations as they ensure that they eligible for the new SURE Crop Disaster program.